Skip to main content

 1

-Step 1: Label your dbt operations in BigQuery
+Label your dbt operations in BigQuery

-Configure automated labels in your dbt_project.yml so every query is tagged with DBT native metadata:
+Configure automated labels in your dbt_project.yml so every query is tagged with dbt native metadata:

 query-comment: